 Others maybe don’t’ have options to build one by themself and the only option is to buy one.

 Derwent proportional divider

-I must be honest with this one, this is Derwent product but not in quality range we expect.
+I must be honest with this one, this is a Derwent product but not in the quality range we expect.
 Finishing is not the best, especially around the holes.